Worms in Poultry - Recognising and Treating Worms

 There are several types of roundworm e.g. hairworms, threadworms, but the most common is the Large Roundworm.
-Most birds can live with some infestation but it can result in drop in egg production and weight loss.
+Most birds can live with some infestation but it can result in a drop in egg production and weight loss.

-Roundworms normally follow a direct life cycle i.e. an infected birds releases worm eggs in its dropping where another bird can pick up the eggs; or, they can be picked up by a carrier like an earthworm.
+Roundworms normally follow a direct life cycle i.e. an infected bird releases worm eggs in its dropping where another bird can pick up the eggs; or, they can be picked up by a carrier like an earthworm.

-They have a 28 day life cycle and can be found not only in the intestine but also in the crop, gizzard or oesophagus.
+They have a 28-day life cycle and can be found not only in the intestine but also in the crop, gizzard or oesophagus.
 They can even infect the oviduct and be passed out inside the eggs.
-At maturity they are 3 inches long and can be seen in the dropping if expelled by the bird.
+At maturity, they are 3 inches long and can be seen in the dropping if expelled by the bird.

 Gapeworms are a type of roundworm; however, they attach themselves to the trachea (throat) of chickens where they impair breathing resulting in the birds gasping (gaping).

 Young birds are particularly susceptible and can become infected by sharing space with wild birds such as pheasants.
 Gapeworm can be fatal if not treated.

 Gapeworm is often brought about through an intermediate host.
 Earthworms, snails and slugs can all be carriers of larvae and once ingested by the bird have a life cycle of 14 days.